invpe/GridShell/Sources/Integrations/NoiseBlaster/README.md

 - Contributes to the network executing scripts(tasks) and earning shells
 - Is available to view over GridShell explorer grafana dashboards.

+# :beer: Grab a beer, you're all set !